The Weeknd Guest Stars On ‘American Dad’ To Sing About Being A Virgin

 “American Dad was everything I wanted.
 It’s going to be hard to beat this in the TV cartoon world, but an obvious bucket list would be to work on The Simpsons,” he stated.

 On Instagram, fans rejoiced at the star’s guest appearance.
-The video on Instagram currently has a little over 1 million views and close 400,000 comments.
+The video on Instagram currently has a little over 1 million views and close 400,000 comments from his 22.4 million followers.

-“This is the longest time we saw you talking,” said an Instagram user.

-“The song was fire Thanks for sharing your darkest secret haha,” said another user accompanied with the appropriate fire emoji.

 Even the fictional character Roger (the alien) commented under the post of his scene.